top of page

 (KITTIE bursts into tears and exits.)

 (To Audience.)
-Sufficient to say, we’ve got no money and Squire Trelawney will be here any minute for his rent!
+Sufficient to say, we’ve got no money, and Squire Trelawney will be here any minute for his rent!

 Squire Trelawney!

-I’m here for me rent.
+I’m here for my rent.

-(to Audience.)You see?
+(to Audience.)
+You, see?

 Dashed inconvenient I know – what with you being a poor wife, all alone in the world, except for your husband upstairs in bed at death’s door, your son Jim, your maid Kittie, a pub-full of regulars -